straschek-io/libconnect/README.md

+NOTE: This is a lowlevel fork of EXT:libconnect to ensure functionality in composer environments w/o any further changes.

+Tested with TYPO3 8.7.8 (only).

+---

 # libconnect

 Libconnect is an TYPO3 extension which was inital developed by Avonis for the Staats- und Universitätsbibliothek Hamburg Carl von Ossietzky (SUB).
 The SUB develop the continuously.